Master of Theology

 A completed application including all supporting documents is due to the office of the Director of the Master of Theology Program by April 1/November 1.

 The applicant must submit a research paper from the master’s program for review by the division.
-If no paper is available, the applicant should contact the appropriate division chairperson.
+If no paper is available, the applicant should contact the appropriate division associate dean.

 The applicant must complete a criminal background check through CastleBranch before the application can be considered.